 2. Set up triggers that get you into the rhythm for a routine of creating.

-Of course, your routine will change occasionally due to evolving circumstances.
-The idea is that you make the necessary adjustments and maintain a routine that works – one that maintains the necessary triggers and rituals to develop and nurture your creative mind, and to ultimately do the work necessary to get you from where you are to where you want to be.
+Of course your routine will change occasionally due to evolving circumstances.
+The idea is that you make the necessary adjustments and maintain a routine that works — one that maintains the necessary triggers and rituals to develop and nurture your creative mind, and to ultimately do the work necessary to get you from where you are to where you want to be.
 (Read The War of Art.)

-3. Spend daily downtime daydreaming.
+3. Use daily downtime for daydreaming.

 Creative types know that, despite what their grade school teachers likely told them, daydreaming is anything but a waste of their time.
 While structured routines are important for the actual process of creating, our minds need downtime filled with the freedom to wander.